Antrobus, Cheshire

-Etymology
+Toponymy

-The placename is recorded in the Domesday Book of 1086 as Entrebus, and in the Pipe Rolls of Cheshire of 1282 as Anterbus.
+The place name is recorded in the Domesday Book of 1086 as Entrebus, and in the Pipe Rolls of Cheshire of 1282 as Anterbus.
 The derivation of the name is from the Old Norse personal name Eindrithi or Andrithi, with the Old Norse buski ("shrub, bush or thicket"), the whole name thus signifying "Andrithi's thicket".

 History

 Antrobus is listed as a township of Great Budworth parish on Cheshire's tithe map, in the Bucklow Hundred and under the deanery of Frodsham.
 In 1894, Antrobus became a parish in its own right and a part of the Runcorn Rural District.
 In 1936, the neighbouring parishes of Crowley and Seven Oaks were abolished and brought under the control of Antrobus.
 Through the 20th century, usage of the term Seven Oaks to describe the south-west of Antrobus declined, and much of that area is now known as Frandley.
 Seven Oaks has become truncated to Sevenoaks and now refers to the small hamlet surrounding the former Sevenoaks Saddlery and sawmill at the northernmost end of Gibb Hill.

 The north-easternmost area of the parish was formerly taken up by a portion of the Arley estate, including all of the village of Arley itself, Crowley Hall Lodge and the surrounding farms.
-However, when Runcorn Rural District was abolished in 1974 Antrobus was moved into Vale Royal and neighbouring Aston by Budworth (within which the rest of the Arley estate was contained) was transferred into the borough of Macclesfield.
+However, when Runcorn Rural District was abolished in 1974, Antrobus was moved into Vale Royal and neighbouring Aston by Budworth (within which the rest of the Arley estate was contained) was transferred into the borough of Macclesfield.
 This made the Antrobus portion the only remaining part of the estate not under Macclesfield's control.
 In 1978, for the ease of estate management and the paying of tax, Aston-by-Budworth Parish Council requested that the portion of Antrobus east of Arley Brook, Lodge Lane, and Caldwell's Gate Lane be transferred to their control.

 The village was struck by an F1/T3 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Culture

 Soul Cakers

-Antrobus is well known for its Soul Cakers, who travel around the county performing a soul caking play annually between All Souls Night (October 31) and November 12.
+Antrobus is known for its Soul Cakers, who travel around the county performing a soul caking play annually between All Souls Night (31 October) and 12 November.
 Based at their 'home pub', the Antrobus Arms, the Antrobus Soul Cakers have the longest unbroken run of soul caking performances in the world.

 Religion

 Anglicanism

 Antrobus' Anglican St Mark's Church is located in the village centre.
 It was designed by George Gilbert Scott and built in 1848.
-It is grade II listed.
+It is a Grade II listed building.

 Quakerism

-Legend has it that in the 18th century an oak tree in Seven Oaks was where George Fox preached to over 2,000 people.
-On this site, besides the oak tree, now stands the Frandley Quaker Meeting House, one of only a small number of such meeting houses in Cheshire.
+Local tradition has it that in the 18th century an oak tree in Seven Oaks was where George Fox preached to over 2,000 people.
+On this site, besides the oak tree, now stands the Frandley Quaker Meeting House one of only a small number of such meeting houses in Cheshire.
 The first meeting house was built in 1726 and still stands today, but a larger replacement meeting house was built in 1880.
 The first meeting house now houses the Antrobus Pre-School Nursery.